oracle-livelabs/partner-solutions/explore-select-without-from-23ai/sprint/select-without-from-23ai.md

         </copy>
         ```

-Unlock all Oracle Database 23ai by upgrading your database and take advantage of all new features.
+Unlock all Oracle Database 23ai by upgrading your database and taking advantage of all the new features.

 ## Learn More